habitat-sh/habitat/README.md

 ## How does it do this?

-Bldr provides a way to build an atomic `package` via `bldr-build`, and an optional `container` that is automatically configured to run it.
+Bldr provides a way to build an atomic `package` via `bldr-build`, and an optional `container image` that is automatically configured to run it.
 It also provides a supervisor, that handles running, configuring, and managing your services (`bldr`).